Dhruv4171/Javascript-Practice/02_Basics/01_Array.md

 ## Introduction

 Arrays in JavaScript are ordered collections of elements, accessible via numeric indices.
-They can store elements of any type, including numbers, strings, objects, and even other arrays.
+They can store elements of any type, including numbers, strings, objects, and even other arrays.

 ---